All Aboard! Important Vocabulary for Spanish Train Travel

 llegada — arrival city

-The seat classes available on trains depend on the route, but are generally:
+The tickets available on trains can depend on the route, but are generally:

-Once selected on the website, they change the conditions of the ticket, and after years Renfe has still not translated this text.
-Important conditions to understand are:
+Once selected on the website, you can find the conditions of the ticket.
+Some of the most important conditions to understand are:

 elección de asiento — choice of seat